ibm-cloud-docs/cloud-object-storage/libraries/java.md

     .withMultiSession(2)
     .withMultiSessionThresholdMb(60);

-AsperaTransferManager asperaTransferMgr = new AsperaTransferManagerBuilder(COS_API_KEY_ID, _cos)
+AsperaTransferManager asperaTransferMgr = new AsperaTransferManagerBuilder(COS_API_KEY_ID, s3Client)
+    .withTokenManager(tokenManager)
     .withAsperaConfig(asperaConfig)
     .build();
 ```

-For best performance in most scenarios, always make use of multiple sessions to minimize any overhead associated with instantiating an Aspera transfer.  **If your network capacity is at least 1 Gbps you should use 10 sessions.
-Otherwise, it is recommended to use 2 sessions.
+For best performance in most scenarios, always make use of multiple sessions to minimize any overhead associated with instantiating an Aspera transfer.  **If your network capacity is at least 1 Gbps you should use 10 sessions.**  Lower bandwidth networks should use two sessions.
 {:tip}

 *Key Values*